 There is no arguing that we have moved past Victorian era technology, but a part of me is drawn to technology that relies on visible moving parts.
 It’s difficult to say why I love it so much; perhaps it’s the balance of simplicity and complexity that is required to make things with moving parts work.
 Perhaps it’s because it makes me feel a deeper connectivity to the history of humans making things.
 Perhaps it is that ephemeral moment when something with moving parts changes position.
 Or maybe it’s simply that things with moving parts have an inherent ability to be taken apart and repaired with my hands.

-With this said, it is super thrilling when I can design and build something that includes moving parts because they can be an additional layer used to tell the story of how something works.
+Is super thrilling when I can design and build something like our Tectonic Folding Chair that includes moving parts because they can be an additional layer used to tell the story of how the chair was made, and how it works.

 For a related article about products which diagram their technology be sure to, check out our blog post entitled What We Mean by Tectonic